Province of Foggia: Economy

 Although less important today, the agricultural sector remains the mainstay of Foggia's economy; it is nicknamed the "granary of Italy".
 The few industries present are mostly devoted to food processing.

 Most peeled tomatoes in Europe come from Foggia.
 Every year, two million tons of tomatoes are produced but farmers receive only eight cents per kilo.
 To survive in the free market, most tomato farmers recruit illegal immigrants.

 Tourism

-Foggia receives many Catholic pilgrims each year to locations such as the Sanctuary of Saint Michael the Archangel in Monte Sant'Angelo which was visited by Pope John Paul II in 1987 and to nearby San Giovanni Rotondo the home of Saint Pio of Pietrelcina from 1916 until his death in 1968.
+Foggia receives many Catholic pilgrims each year to locations such as the Sanctuary of Saint Michael the Archangel in Monte Sant'Angelo, which was visited by Pope John Paul II in 1987, and to nearby San Giovanni Rotondo, the home of Saint Pio of Pietrelcina from 1916 until his death in 1968.
+As the number of pilgrims to San Giovanni Rotondo kept increasing over the years, in 2004 a new shrine near the church was built.
+The sanctuary has a capacity of around 6,000 people and its parvis has a 30,000 people capacity.